Legion of Super-Heroes

-The team is closely associated with the original Superboy character (Superman when he was a teenager) and in their first appearances was portrayed as a group of time travelers.
+The team is closely associated with the original Superboy (Clark Kent) character and in their first appearances was portrayed as a group of time travelers.
 Later, the Legion's origin and back story were fleshed out, and the group was given its own monthly comic.

-Initially Superboy's role as the inspiration for the formation of the Legion and their multiple adventures together were retconned in the 90's by editorial mandate as a consequence of the editorial decision at that time to eliminate the origin of Superman as Superboy.
+Initially Superboy's role as the inspiration for the formation of the Legion and their multiple adventures together were retconned in the 1990s by editorial mandate as a consequence of the editorial decision at that time to eliminate the origin of Superman as Superboy.
 In the 2000s, the origin of Superman as Superboy was restored once the editorial ban was lifted, resulting in the classic origin of the Legion being created because the founding Legionnaires were inspired by Superboy's exploits in Smallville to be considered canon once again.
-The multiple adventures together in the future of the Legion of Super-Heroes, with Superboy (Clark Kent), Supergirl and later Jon Kent, are also considered to be canon.
+The multiple adventures together in the future of the Legion of Super-Heroes with Superboy (Clark Kent), Supergirl, Conner Kent and later Jon Kent, are also considered to be canon.

 The team has undergone two major reboots during its run.
 The original version was replaced with a new rebooted version following the events of the Zero Hour: Crisis in Time! storyline in 1994 and another rebooted team was introduced in 2004.
 A fourth version of the team, nearly identical to the original version, was introduced in 2007.
 In 2019, DC announced a new series written by Brian Michael Bendis and drawn by Ryan Sook.